-Figure 2 shows simulated changes of VAF at 500 years obtained by a subset of the experiments in 490 the present paper under the future-climate scenarios C1, C2 and C3 for the standard (v1), doubled (v2), and quadrupled basal sliding coefficients (v4).
+Figure 2 shows simulated changes of VAF at 500 years obtained by a subset of the experiments in the present paper under the future-climate scenarios C1, C2, and C3 for the standard (v1), doubled (v2), and quadrupled basal-sliding coefficients (v4).

-The results of configuration O show volume losses of 34.1, 72.1 and 142.8 cm sea level equivalent at the time 500 year under climate scenarios C1, C2 and C3, respectively.
-Standard basal sliding cases v1 under all future climate scenarios are within the range of original SeaRISE results.
+The results of configuration O show volume losses of 34.1, 72.1, and 142.8 cm sea-level equivalent at 500 years under climate scenarios C1, C2, and C3, respectively.
+Standard basal-sliding cases v1 under all future-climate scenarios are within the range of original SeaRISE results.
+Simulated responses become larger with enhanced basal-sliding coefficient, and some cases are still within the original range of results, while some are above the range, for example, the simulated VAF response of C3:v4 is 17 cm more than the upper boundary of the original range.

-- 495 Simulated responses become larger with enhanced basal sliding coefficient, and some cases are still within the original range of results, while some are above the range, for example, the simulated VAF response of C3 : v4 is 17 cm more than the upper boundary of the original range.
 In the following sections, the effects of replacement of the five model aspects are described in turn.
-The fractional changes of the effects of this series of experiments are summarized in Tab.
-1 and - 500 Figs. 4-6 in the supplementary.
+The fractional changes of the effects of this series of experiments are summarized in Table S1 and Figs. S4-S6 in the Supplement.